Organic Growth of an Organization

-Three decades of services and training services with clients such as: Dallas, Silsbee, Beaumont, Port Arthur, Galena Park, Texas City, Pasadena and Houston ISD’s (providing parent engagement, dropout prevention and gang intervention programs).
-Police Departments includes Beaumont, Port Arthur, City of Houston, University of Houston, Metro, Jefferson County and Houston Community College Police Academies (providing cultural diversity classes).
-Short term services were provided for City of Houston Municipal Courts pilot program (1993), (1991-1994, An Academy for Parents in Education) with Judges George Risner, (Galena Park, TX.), Molly Mannes (Pasadena, TX.), Paul Brown (Beaumont, TX.), Richard Scott (Austin, Tex.), and Patrick Doyle, (Galveston, TX).
-Charity Productions served as a Consultant Parent Engagement provider for HISD (1995-200).
-Currently, Charity is under contract with the City of Houston Health Department and Tekoa Academy of Accelerated Studies STEM School, Port Arthur 2003-present.
+Charity Productions is currently serving sixty neighborhoods labeled distressed.
+Our service footprints include projects with the City of Houston Health, Police, and Planning Departments and Municipal Courts, Harris County Emergency Management, Harris County Juvenile Probation, Red Cross (southeast and northeast branches), and the Texas Youth Commission dating back to 1987.
+We have provided services and training with clients such as Dallas, Silsbee, Beaumont, Port Arthur, Galena Park, Texas City, Pasadena and Houston ISD’s (giving parent engagement, dropout prevention, and gang intervention programs).
+Police Departments includes Beaumont, Port Arthur, City of Houston, University of Houston, Metropolitan Transit Authority, Jefferson County and Houston Community College Police Academies (providing cultural diversity classes for cadets).
+Short-term services provided for City of Houston Municipal Courts pilot program (1993).
+(1991-1994, An Academy for Parents in Education), for the following justices of the peace: Judges George Risner, (Galena Park), Molly Mannes (Pasadena), Paul Brown (Beaumont), Joel Clouser, (Fort Bend), Richard Scott (Austin), and Patrick Doyle, (Galveston).
+Charity Productions served as a service provider for HISD’s Title One Department for sixty schools, Parent Engagement (1995-2000).
+School Safety Consultant Tekoa Academy of Accelerated Studies, Port Arthur, Texas 2003 – 2016).